SuperDARN/rst/docs/user_guide/linux_install.md

 You will also need the CDF (Common Data Format) library which can be downloaded from NASA.
 !!!
 Note
-    **Make sure you successfully installed the ncurses library for your distrobution first.**
+    **Make sure you successfully installed the ncurses library for your distribution first.**
 You can find the latest release at: http://cdf.gsfc.nasa.gov/

 For Opensuse you will need to make a symlink lcurses library to libncuses (recommended) or modify the CDF Makefile.